maykar/custom-header/README.md

 # Lovelace custom-header

 Current config options.
-Place at root of lovelace yaml:
+Place at root of lovelace yaml (the following config will result in one ugly header/footer):
 ```yaml
 custom_header:
   footer: true